 I’m up and on the trail early, as I have a late afternoon flight to catch.
-As I’m staying locally at the Mt Charleston Cabins, it’s only a few minutes drive back down the road to the Trail Canyon trailhead.
+As I’m staying locally at the Mt Charleston Lodge and Cabins, it’s only a few minutes drive back down the road to the Trail Canyon trailhead.
 The sun has just started to rise, reflecting off the top of Mummy Mountain in the distance as I set of, up the Trail Canyon track.

 After exactly an hour’s walking and 3.4km (2 miles), the Trail Canyon track meets the North Loop Trail.
 Directly ahead is the southern end of the Mummy Mountain ridge.
 I continue along the North Loop Trail toward Mount Charleston.